VW embarks on $50 billion electrification plan

-Volkswagen will retool three of its German plants to build electric cars and to explore alliances with battery partners and rival carmakers, it said.
+Volkswagen will retool three of its German plants to build electric cars and to explore alliances with battery partners and rival carmakers.

 VW plans to increase productivity of its factories by 30 percent by 2025 by building more vehicles from different brands on the same production line.
 It wants to lower the carmaker’s research and development ratio at the group’s automotive division to six percent of revenues from 2020 onward.

-“Volkswagen must become more efficient, more productive and more profitable in order to finance the high expenditure in he future and stay competitive,” Chief Executive Herbert Diess said at a press conference in Wolfsburg on Friday.
+“Volkswagen must become more efficient, more productive and more profitable in order to finance the high expenditure in he future and stay competitive,” Diess said.

-Diess said he hoped to have an outline agreement on Ford cooperation fleshed out by year end, with the initial focus on commercial vehicles.
-He said a merger with Ford was not on the agenda and also said there were no plans to take a stake in the American company.

 Around 436,000 industrial jobs in Germany are tied to building petrol and diesel engined vehicles.